eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 I also looked at what happens to Approval Top-2 when we vary the parameter improvements of the runoff step.
 That is, looking at how the VSE as a function of how much we improve the reduced noise and awareness in the runoff step.

 What we find is that when we fix awareness (either eliminate it entirely or make it exactly equal to that of the primary, as per the coma model) and vary how much we reduce the noise itself, the outcomes improve only slightly.
-This is consistent with the relatively small difference in our Approval Top-2 baseline vs the noiseless variant.
+This is consistent with the relatively small difference in our Approval Top-2 groggy variant vs the clear-eyed variant.

 The real driver in what makes a delayed runoff so dominant is when we improve the awareness of the candidates in the runoff step.
 Even if voters are still highly misinformed about the direction between the two candidates, the improvement alone of making sure the voters who were not aware of one or both of the finalists in the primary actually have some idea of who they are is sufficient to give Approval Top-2 a significant advantage over STAR.
 This is the "you don't know what you don't know" problem.
 This might have been a serious issue for Eugene, had the primary been eliminated.